Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

 It is sometimes argued that PBHs are more natural dark matter candidates than WIMPs or other particles since black holes holes definitely exist, so that one does not need to invoke new physics.
-While most models of PBH formation depend on processes in the early Universe which may involve new physics, there exists at least one scenario, Critical Higgs Inflation, which only needs to include a non-minimal coupling of the Higgs field to gravity in the Lagrangian of the Standard Model.
+It might be counter-argued that most models of PBH formation depend on processes in the early Universe which involve new physics.
+However, there exists at least one scenario, Critical Higgs Inflation, which only needs to include a non-minimal coupling of the Higgs field to gravity in the Lagrangian of the Standard Model~\cite{Garcia-Bellido:2017mdw}.
 This is very different from the particle dark matter scenario, which requires the addition of at least a new field beyond the Standard Model since the known particles cannot account for CDM.
 Such theoretical arguments cannot be decisive but we believe the observational evidence discussed in this review boosts the odds in favour of PBHs.
 Finally, we stress that PBHs could still play an important cosmological r{\^o}le even if they only contribute a small part of the dark matter.
 This resembles the situation with neutrinos: these definitely exist and are enormously important even though their cosmological density is low.
 However, as discussed below, PBHs and particles cannot both make significant contributions to the dark matter.

-The basic recipe for PBH formation is simple.
-One just requires density fluctuations of some form, so that a small fraction of regions are dense enough to collapse.
-The obvious source of such fluctuations is inflation but there are other sources, such as cosmic strings.
-Another possibility is that the pressure was reduced for some period (\eg~at the QCD epoch), so that PBHs could form more easily from the initial fluctuations, or that there was some form of phase transition, which might itself generate the required fluctuations.

 The PBH parameter space{\,---\,}just like the parameter space for the particle model{\,---\,}has been progressively constrained by various observations.
-In particular, many papers have constrained the function $f(\MPBH)$, usually for a monochromatic mass distribution.
-However, the comparison is entirely valid for several reasons: (1) $f_{\rm WIMP}$ is not considered as a free parameter in the WIMP case; (2) no theoretical model leads to monochromatic PBH mass function; (3) most limits on particle dark matter are rather precise, whereas the PBH limits depend on many astrophysical and theoretical uncertainties.
+In particular, many papers have constrained the function $\fPBH( M )$, usually for a monochromatic mass distribution.
+However, the comparison is not entirely valid since: (1) $f_{\rm WIMP}$ is not considered as a free parameter in the WIMP case; (2) no theoretical model leads to monochromatic PBH mass function; (3) most limits on particle dark matter are rather precise, whereas the PBH limits depend on many astrophysical and theoretical uncertainties.